- Bachelor of Social Work (BSW)

 Are There Scholarship Opportunities?

-Yes!
-We offer, through the Kentucky Cabinet for Health and Human Services, a scholarship program that will pay for two years of tuition and expenses for students who in turn agree to work for the Cabinet upon completion of the degree.
+Through the Kentucky Cabinet for Health and Human Services, we offer a scholarship program that will pay for two years of tuition and expenses for undergraduate students who in turn agree to work for the Cabinet upon completion of the degree.
 It is the public child welfare certification program (PCWCP).

-A $500 scholarship was created exclusively for Social Work majors.
-For more information about eligibility and application details, stop by the main department office in Keith 223, call 622-1644 or email firstname.lastname@example.org.
+A $500 scholarship was created exclusively for social work students.
+For more information about eligibility and application details, stop by the main department office in Keith 223, call 859-622-1644 or email firstname.lastname@example.org.